caseyamcl/configula/README.md

 # Configula

-Configula is a simple configuration library for PHP 7.1+.
+Configula is a configuration library for PHP 7.1+.

-Use this library when you want a simple tool for loading and providing configuration values in your application code.
+Use this library when you want to load configuration from the filesystem, environment, or other source.
+It implements your configuration values as an immutable object in PHP.

-You can use it with the [Symfony Config Component](http://symfony.com/doc/current/components/config/introduction.html), or as a standalone tool.
+You can use it with [phpDotEnv](https://github.com/vlucas/phpdotenv), the [Symfony Config Component](http://symfony.com/doc/current/components/config/introduction.html), or as a standalone tool.

 [![Build Status](https://travis-ci.org/caseyamcl/Configula.png?branch=master)](https://travis-ci.org/caseyamcl/Configula)